JamBrain/DairyBox/README.md

 TODO: that wacky package manager

 ## Merging Upstream
-Often the upstream Ludum Dare repository will be updated.
-GitHub will complain that your version is behind master.
-To merge the latest changes, you do the following
+GitHub will often complain that your version is behind master.
+To merge the latest changes, do the following:

 ```sh
 git fetch upstream